hardeep-s/vault-exchange/README.md

 $ vault write auth/exchange/command/revoke  user=$targetuser   path=$secrets_for_targetuser token=$usertoken
 ```
+## Summary
+The user authenticate with vault and gets a token.
+First time users use this token to register with the plugin.
+Since vault separates authentication from authorization any one can authenticate with Vault can then do self authorization to a fixed home path.
+Once they register the plugin creates a home path for them where they can create and manage their secrets, it also creates an authorization policy for them which allows them access to this path as well as delegation command to the plugin.
+When they want to share a secret with another user they use the grant command to delegate the read privilege to the target  user for the secrets path.
+Under the covers the plugin updates the target users authorization policy and adds the secrets path to it

 ## Issues
 There is a bug in the plugin framework that results in the logical.Request.EntityID being empty instead of containing